 What’s really going on behind the scenes?
 More and more players keep making public statements and don’t seem very happy.

-FIFYIt's called social media.
-If you're not happy with how things are going for you, all you have to do is whine and cry around for others to confirm your perspective.
+It's called #cancelculture.
+If you're not happy with how things are going for you, all you have to do is whine and cry around for social media warriors to virtue signal in your defense.

 His tweets are tiresome.
 They have been for a long time.
 The staff offered him a GA position here, and they also made arrangements with VT’s staff for the same position there, yet he wants to cry around on Twitter hoping that people will feel sorry for him.
 Don’t get me wrong, what happened sucks for him, but what you’re seeing is a good representation of why he never became the player he had the potential to be.